uvalib/dspace_util/README.md

     under `/opt/dspace/imports/importSAF`.
 * This expanded data is used to create data for each item.
 * Items are submitted to the Solr index.
-* Finally, the items will appear in the DSpace UI in the target collection.
+* Finally, the items will appear in the DSpace UI in the target Collection.

 Imported items will only appear in DSpace if all phases are completed.
 Failure of any item will result in failure of all items to be submitted.